Get recognized as a Firewise USA® Neighborhood

 VRFSC, in collaboration with the Ventura County Fire Department, aids communities in becoming Firewise Sites.
 Our Regional Coordinators host monthly virtual workshops to inform the public on the latest Firewise information.
 See our events page for more information.

 Any neighborhood may request flyers from VRFSC to distribute to your community here.
+(ATTN: We are currently running low on flyers, so all flyers may not be available.
+Thank you for your understanding.)

 To earn recognition as a Firewise site, interested communities must complete six steps.